 Many people get these two diseases confused and interchange the terms.
 Fibromyalgia and Chronic Fatigue Syndrome (CFS) are different diseases with similar symptoms.
 Some people unfortunately even have both conditions.
 Fibromyalgia is a disorder that causes muscle pain and fatigue.
 Chronic fatigue syndrome (CFS) is a complex disorder with profound fatigue that is not improved with rest and may worsen with physical or mental activity.
 Both conditions have similar symptoms but have some unique qualities.
 Fibromyalgia is characterized with trouble sleeping, morning stiffness, headaches, painful menstrual periods, tingling or numbness in hands and feet and problems with thinking and memory (“fibro fog‚Äù).
 CFS patients will also suffer from short-term memory or concentration problems, muscle pain, and headaches; additionally they will only achieve unrefreshing sleep, exhibit tender lymph nodes, and experience joint pain without swelling or redness.

 Both conditions are difficult to diagnose and define.
 As a result many patients feel stigmatized as suffering from a mental condition rather than a physical one.
 There are no specific diagnostic tests available for concrete diagnosis of either condition.
-In many cases the diagnosis is made by excluding other known conditions before a diagnosis of CFS or Fibromyalgia is made.
-Elimination of other conditions such as hypothyroidism, sleep apnea, narcolepsy, chronic mononucleosis, bipolar affective disorder, alcohol or substance abuse must be ruled out before diagnosing CFS or Fibromyalgia.
+In many cases the diagnosis is made by excluding other known conditions before a diagnosis of hypothyroidism, sleep apnea, narcolepsy, chronic mononucleosis, bipolar affective disorder, alcohol or substance abuse must be ruled out before diagnosing CFS or Fibromyalgia.
 There is no effective treatment other than treating the symptoms of either condition.

 The cause or causes of these conditions is unknown.
 Genetic and environmental factors may play a role in causing and prolonging these illnesses.
 Fibromyalgia has been linked to stressful or traumatic events, repetitive injuries, other illness and diseases.
 According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) some scientists think that a gene or genes might be a factor in developing fibromyalgia.